inaimathi/langnostic/posts/strong-types.md

 ## If a compiler could prove that a particular expression would lead to the above being evaluated, what should it do?

-And if your answer to that is "it should raise an error or warning", and you started with the position of "we don't want strong types"...
-Well, I've got some news for you.
+If your answer to that is "it should raise an error or warning", and you started with the position of "we don't want strong types", I've got some news for you.

 Now this is not to say that a compiler will catch all such errors (or, alternately, it will catch *all* such errors at the expense of disallowing some untypable, but otherwise well-behaved programs), but *if* it can, it *should*.
-Because they *are* errors, and if they're not caught by the type system and analysis machinery, they'll have to be caught by comparatively much more expensive humans.
+Because they *are* errors, and if they're not caught by the type system and analysis machinery, they'll have to be caught by much more expensive and boredom-prone humans.
 By hand, in the snow, both ways, etc. etc.

 The argument for strong types in this sense comes down to